lizerui99/temporal_dynamics_of_transcriptomic/README.md

 # temporal_dynamics_of_transcriptomic
-Exploring the temporal dynamics of transcriptomic responses to high temperatures under day and night in maize
+Exploring the temporal dynamics of transcriptional responses to high day and night temperatures in maize
+## SNK for upstream transcriptome analsis